13

 6

 • Er wait a minute.
 I can still get polymorphic rendering if the page holds a reference to the renderer but has no idea which renderer it holds.
 It just means the polymorphism is a little further down the rabbit hole.
 I also can pick and choose what to pass to the renderer.
 I don't have to pass the whole page.
-Feb 5, 2018 at 21:57
+Commented Feb 5, 2018 at 21:57

 • @CandiedOrange That's a good point, but I would book your argument under the SRP: it would be the Page's capital-R Responsibility to decide how it is rendered, maybe using some kind of polymorphic rendering strategy.